 Unbeknownst to Rawson, her father, Dennis Rader, had lived a double life.
 He was the BTK Strangler—a serial killer who murdered at least 10 people with incomprehensible sadism: Binding, Torturing, and Killing his victims inside their homes.

-Rawson spoke with A&E Real Crime about her book, A Serial Killer’s Daughter, and her struggle to reconcile the man who raised her with the one who, for years, terrorized her hometown of Wichita, Kansas.
+Rawson spoke with A&E True Crime about her book, A Serial Killer’s Daughter, and her struggle to reconcile the man who raised her with the one who, for years, terrorized her hometown of Wichita, Kansas.

 Let’s start by talking about the relationship between your mom and dad.
 In your book, you describe how after an FBI agent told you about your father’s arrest for murder, you immediately asked about your mother’s well-being.
 Growing up, did it seem like your parents had a difficult relationship?

 No. I would say they were happily married… When I asked about my mom, I was asking because I was being told that my dad was a murderer.
 The first thing that crosses your mind is: he must’ve committed a murder right then.
 I knew she was with him in the home.

 You don’t realize they’re telling you he committed murder 30 years ago.

 [Watch Invisible Monsters: Serial Killers in America in the A&E app.]

 They’d go to movies, out to dinner.
 They were sort of opposites.
 My dad would drive on vacations, my mom would navigate.
 There was the occasional argument like anybody would have, like I would have with my spouse.